 The queens eyed each other jealously across the board, angling for advantage.

 “Funny.
-They’re just like people, aren’t they?” she said, nudging her queen onto its favoured black square.
+They’re just like people, aren’t they?” she said, nudging her queen onto its favored black square.

 “Anyone in particular?” he replied.